 Exclusive: Goldman bankers say the next AI boom is in the physical economy

-Goldman Sachs analysts suggest the next phase of AI growth will shift toward the physical economy amid a $757B capex supercycle.
+Goldman Sachs bankers predict the next AI boom will transform the physical economy

 Velocity